+A Generator that was an RMR Generator or an Interim Service Provider that deactivated and that wants to return to participating in any of the ISO Administered Markets while it is eligible to receive market-based rates must give the ISO at least 60 days advance notice of its desire to return to the ISO Administered Markets in order to permit the ISO to determine its Monthly Repayment Obligation (if any) and any associated credit requirement.

+The following formula shall be used to determine the repayment obligation:

-RMRCapExRecovery = i∈IjϵMAij-k∈YPik
+RMRCapExRecovery repayment obligation= i∈IjϵMAij-k∈YPik

 Where:

-i = a Capital Expenditure in I, the set of all Capital Expenditures for the RMR Generator;
+i = a Capital Expenditure in I, the set of all Capital Expenditures for the former RMR Generator or former Interim Service Provider;

-j = a month in M, the set of all months that the RMR Generator received payment for Capital Expenditure i;
+j = a month in M, the set of all months that the former RMR Generator or former Interim Service Provider received payment for Capital Expenditure i;

-k = a year in Y, the set of all years beginning with the year Capital Expenditure i entered service or was otherwise integrated into the RMR Generator, or the year the NYISO terminated the RMR Agreement if Capital Expenditure i was not completed or did not enter service while the Generator was operating under an RMR Agreement, and continuing to the present year;
+k = a year in Y, the set of all years beginning with the year Capital Expenditure i entered service or was otherwise integrated into the RMR Generator or Interim Service Provider, or the year the NYISO terminated the RMR Agreement if Capital Expenditure i was not completed or did not enter service while the Generator was operating under an RMR Agreement, and continuing to the present year;

-Aij = the payment made to the RMR Generator in month j, taking into account the time value of money for Capital Expenditure i; and
+Aij = the payment made to the former RMR Generator or former Interim Service Provider in month j, for Capital Expenditure i;

-Pik = the annual depreciation expense, determined by the ISO, for Capital Expenditure i in year k.
+Pik = the annual depreciation expense, determined by the ISO, for Capital Expenditure i in year k; and

+For the component of a former RMR Generator’s or former Interim Service Provider’s Above Market Revenues that is Capital Expenditures, the value derived in the calculation above shall be divided by “mCapEx”;

+mCapEx = the number of months in the Recovery Term, determined in accordance with Section 15.8.7.1.1 below.

+Accumulated interest will be computed on a quarterly basis and assessed based on the dates the ISO paid the former RMR Generator or former Interim Service Provider for each Capital Expenditure.
+Following the date a former RMR Generator or former Interim Service Provider returns to participating in the ISO Administered Markets while it is eligible to receive market-based rates, a fixed interest rate will be used to determine the Monthly Repayment Obligation.

-The reimbursement obligation specified in this Section 15.8.6 shall remain in effect until all Capital Expenditures that are due (as determined in accordance with the formula set forth above) are fully depreciated, or have been reimbursed.
-The reimbursement obligation shall remain in effect if an RMR Generator (i) that entered a Mothball Outage, an ICAP Ineligible Forced Outage or Inactive Reserves returns to service from such state, or (ii) becomes Retired and subsequently returns to service as a new Generator.
+The repayment obligation specified in this Section 15.8.7.1 shall remain in effect until all Capital Expenditures that are due (as determined in accordance with the formula set forth above) have been repaid.
+As explained in Section 15.8.7 of this Rate Schedule 8, the repayment obligation shall take effect, be reinstated, or remain in effect (as appropriate) (i) if a former RMR Generator does not deactivate at the conclusion of its RMR Agreement, or (ii) if a former Interim Service Provider does not deactivate at the conclusion of the 365 Day Notice Period, or (iii) if a former RMR Generator that entered a Mothball Outage, an ICAP Ineligible Forced Outage or Inactive Reserves returns to service from such state, or (iv) if a former Interim Service Provider that entered a Mothball Outage or an ICAP Ineligible Forced Outage returns to service from such state, or (v) if a former RMR Generator or former Interim Service Provider becomes Retired and subsequently returns to service as a new Generator, and/or (vi) if a former RMR Generator or former Interim Service Provider is sold, leased or otherwise transferred to a new owner or owners and remains in service or returns to service.